 Further statistics on the number of COVID-19 cases in each county and the number of critical care supplies that the state currently has stocked piled can be viewed on the Governor's COVID-19 website by clicking here .
 For statistics on how COVID-19 is affecting the African heritage community specifically, you can view the MN Dept. of Health's website by clicking here

 The Department of Corrections has started to test for and track cases of COVID-19 in prisons.
-As of Sept.
-21st, 141,888 (100%) inmates have been tested and there have been 4,331 confirmed cases.
-Of those reported cases 15 are active cases, 12 inmates have died from COVID-19.
+As of March 14th 2022 there have been 8,525 confirmed cases of COVID-19 in prisons.
+Of those reported cases, 403 are active cases, and 13 inmates have died from COVID-19.
 To view the full listing of cases, latest updates, visitation protocol, vaccination efforts and track the precautions that each facility is taking click here Updates for inmate families can be viewed by clicking here

 Saliva Testing: The State of Minnesota has announced new saliva testing facilities throughout the state.
 Saliva testing is more comfortable that the standard nose swab testing, which hopes to encourage community members to get tested more readily.
 Testing sites have opened in Duluth, Moorhead, Brooklyn Park, St. Paul, Minneapolis, St. Cloud, and Mankato so far with more to come.
 There is also a saliva testing lab in Oakdale which hopes to shorten lab results turnover times versus mailing tests out of state.
 To request an appointment, visit here.